guilines/ia369_project/README.md

 ## Research Results
 The results and analysis of this research can be viewed in Report.pdf file.

-Obs: The results is written in Portuguese.
+Obs: The report is written in Portuguese.

 ## Authors
 * [Filipe Antonio de Barros Reis](https://github.com/fireis)